josephRog/Deepframe/README.md

 # Deepframe: A Profile-driven Compiler for Spatial Hardware Accelerators

 Welcome!

-This repository represents the Norwegian University of Science and Technology (NTNU) version of Deepframe and Needle.
-These programs were originally created by groups work Simon Fraser University (SFU).
+This repository represents the Norwegian University of Science and Technology (NTNU) versions of Deepframe and Needle.
+These programs were originally created by the School of Computing Science at Simon Fraser University (SFU).

-Links to the original research papers can be found here:
+Links to the original research papers from SFU can be found here:
 Needle: [https://ieeexplore.ieee.org/document/7920856](https://ieeexplore.ieee.org/document/7920856)
 Deepframe: [https://www2.cs.sfu.ca/~ashriram/papers/2019_PACT_DEEPFRAME.pdf](https://www2.cs.sfu.ca/~ashriram/papers/2019_PACT_DEEPFRAME.pdf)